abuehl/abuehl.github.io/_posts/2026-04-19-making-partition-dependencies-explicit.md

 only the files for the `Core` module.

-Of course, the `#include "_Partitions.h"` is required when building the whole program, as otherwise module `M` wouldn't export anything.
+Of course, the `#include "_Partitions.h"` is required when building the whole program, as otherwise module `Core` wouldn't export anything.

 (last edited 2026-04-19)